"Oh man, I have so much to do."

 *I can hear the procrastinators in the back slow clapping*

-Making big moves in life requires a lot of work.
+Making big moves in life (starting a business or new job, new health routine, relocating, etc.) requires a lot of work.
 No doubt about it.

 You know what else does?
 LIFE!
-The day-to-day stuff that piles up faster than we realize sometimes.
+The day-to-day stuff piles up faster than we realize sometimes.

 I actually hate saying that I have “sooooo much to do” for three reasons: